Board of Management

 - Air Mshl SG Inamdar, PVSM, AVSM (Retd) – Member

-- Amb Asoke Mukerji, IFS (Retd) – Member
+- Shri Asoke Mukerji, IFS (Retd) – Member

 - Maj Gen Bal Krishan Sharma, AVSM, SM & Bar (Retd), Director USI – Member

-- Sqn Ldr RTS Chhina, MBE (Retd), Secretary USI CMHCS – Member Secretary
+- Sqn Ldr RTS Chhina, MBE (Retd), Secretary CMHCS – Member Secretary

 Squadron Leader RTS Chhina (Retd)

-Squadron Leader Rana TS Chhina is the Secretary and Editor of CAFHR.
-He served in the Indian Air Force as a helicopter pilot.
-He is a recipient of the prestigious Macgregor Medal for best military reconnaissance in 1986, and had the distinction of carrying out the highest landing in the world by a medium-lift class of helicopter, at the time.
-He is currently Secretary and Editor of the United Service Institution of India Centre for Armed Forces Historical Research and Vice President of the Indian Military Historical Society, UK.
+Squadron Leader Rana TS Chhina served in the Indian Air Force as a helicopter pilot.
+He saw active service on the Siachen Glacier and with the Indian Peace Keeping Force in Sri Lanka, as well as in counter-insurgency operations in Mizoram, Nagaland and Tirap He is a recipient of the prestigious Macgregor Medal for best military reconnaissance in 1986, and had the distinction of carrying out the highest landing in the world by a medium-lift class of helicopter, at the time.
+He is currently Secretary and Editor of the United Service Institution of India Centre for Military History and Conflict Studies and Vice President of the Indian Military Historical Society, UK.

 Squadron Leader Chhina’s main field of interest is colonial Indian military history.
 The author of a number of books, he is a member of the joint USI-MEA Steering Committee responsible for coordinating national commemoration of India’s participation in the First World War in connection with the centenary of the conflict.
 He is also a member of the IAF Aerospace Museum Apex Steering Committee and the Government of India’s Archival Advisory Board.
 He was appointed an Honorary Member of the Order of the British Empire by the Govt of UK in 2016.
 In 2017 he was awarded Belgium’s highest honour, the Order of Leopold, for contributing to Indo-Belgium ties through his work on the history of the Indian Army in Flanders during World War I.

-Shefali Oberoi is a Research Assistant at the Centre for Armed Forces Historical Research.
+Shefali Oberoi is a Research Assistant at the Centre for Military History and Conflict Studies (CMHCS) [formerly Centre for Armed Forces Historical Research].
 She holds a Bachelor’s degree in Business Administration with a minor in Journalism from Amity University, Haryana.
 She has prior experience in the service sector as part of community- building and human resource teams.
 She has also worked in the social sector with the Duke of Edinburgh’s International Award Association.
 Her research interests include Indian colonial history and preservation of archives.

 Adil Rana Chhina